Before you clean

 Sticky film is treated as residue-related issues in the authority system, which helps determine how it should be approached and what risks matter most.

-Sticky film is linked in the graph to surfaces such as laminate, although the exact pattern depends on use, moisture, chemistry, and maintenance history.
+Sticky film is linked in the graph to surfaces such as cabinets, although the exact pattern depends on use, moisture, chemistry, and maintenance history.

 Sticky film often returns when the contamination type was misread, the surface was not fully finished, residue was left behind, or the underlying source of the problem was not addressed.